nikolas4175-godaddy/eng-ref-wc-blocks-integration/src/content/docs/reference/02-Advanced Integrations/Payment Integration/02-client-side.md

 ```

-[ More here on Simon & Alex’s proposed component architecture ]
+[ More here on implementation paths, creating component exports, etc. ]